 - Accepts contributor submissions

-This magazine is written in French, and the digital version is not able to be translated with online translation tools.
-You will need to read French to understand everything.
-However, I found that even with a very basic and elementary understanding of French, I can still get a lot of enjoyment out of Polymère & co.
+This magazine is written in French, and from issue #35 onward, an English digital version is available.
+I get a lot of enjoyment out of Polymère & co.

 Where to Get Polymère & co

 Like the other polymer clay magazines, you can get Polymère & co from their website.
-Subscriptions are available, both for digital and print issues.
+Subscriptions are available, both for digital and print issues, only the digital version is available in English.
 And you can buy back-issues as well.
-The website is written in French, so if you don’t speak French do make sure to use a browser (such as Chrome) with translation capabilities when you order.
-You can also buy print issues from online polymer clay retailers Polystudio, Polymère Passion, and FunnyPat.
+The website is written in French and English.
+You can also buy print issues (French only) from online polymer clay retailers Polystudio, Polymère Passion, and FunnyPat.
 Make sure to follow Polymère & co on Facebook.

 The Journal of Polymer Clay in Russia

-Thanks to my readers and Sage Bray (editor of The Polymer Arts, above), I just learned there is another polymer clay magazine.
+Tatiana Evdokimova founded the Russian Polymer Clay Guild in 2014, and as part of the guild’s activity they publish a polymer clay magazine.
+After discussion on Facebook, several guild members contributed to (and still write for) the magazine.
 The Journal of Polymer Clay in Russia has been produced quarterly since 2014.
 Both print and digital back-issues can be purchased, but starting with the Fall 2017 issue, it will be digital only.
 It’s available only in Russian.
-The editor-in-chief is listed as shared between Tatiana Evdokimova and Anna Kokareva.
+The editor-in-chief is Tatiana Evdokimova and Anna Kokareva.

 Mission of Polymer Clay in Russia